-The autumn equinox is a day of balance between dark and bright, when the nights and days were of equal length.
+The autumn equinox is a day of balance between dark and bright, when the nights and days are of equal length.
 Bonfires were lit on the morning to lend strength to the sun god who was losing to the powers of darkness.
-In the zodiac calendar this was the end of the virgin earth goddess (Virgo) and the beginning of the house of balance (Libra).
+In the zodiac calendar, this was the end of the virgin earth goddess (Virgo) and the beginning of the house of balance (Libra).
 This 3-day sun event occurs during the month of Muir (Blackberry) in the tree calendar.
 The Muir was considered a plant of resurrection.